asuengineering/force-classic-editor-settings/README.md

 ## Description

 Plugin to force the settings of the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin to prevent the user from completely hiding the Gutenberg editor.
 The Classic Editor plugin will therefore always operate in "allow both editors" mode.

 Perfect coexistence &amp; harmony unlocked.

+Also works as a MU plugin.
+Place `force-settings.php` in the `mu-plugins` folder to force it to activate on your site.

 ## Changelog

 ### 0.1

 * Initial creation.
-Code inspired by the inner workings of the [Classic Editor Addon](https://wordpress.org/plugins/classic-editor-addon/) plugin, which does the opposite of what this does.
+Code inspired by the inner workings of the [Classic Editor Addon](https://wordpress.org/plugins/classic-editor-addon/) plugin.

 ## To Do